 After testing the new version on IE and Firefox we can confirm that deleting cookies does not just delete the individual .sol flash cookie files but also deletes all the website folder names that were previously stored on your main hard drive in the following folder – Users (or ‘Documents and Settings’ in XP) / ‘username’ / application data / Macromedia / Flash Player / Macromedia.com / support / flashplayer / sys which clearly identified the flash websites you had visited.

-You can download the new version of Flash Player 10.3 from Filehippo for Internet Explorer here or for Firefox/others here.
-After downloading it, close your web browser(s) and double click the downloaded file to install the new version.
-If you use both IE and Firefox you need to download and install both versions of Flash Player.
+You can download the new version of Flash Player from Adobe here.
+If you use both IE and Firefox you need to download and install a version of Flash Player onto each browser.

 To set your web browser to delete all cookies and browsing history whenever you close the browser, follow these steps for Internet Explorer or Firefox: